 Khrushchev.
 We have to count everything, comrades.
 We currently have 3.5 million fewer cows than we had before the war.
 And if there are fewer cows, there is less meat, less oil, less skin.
 Some said that it would be necessary to abolish cows in sole use, and collective farmers to supply through the collective farm.
 There will be a time when the collective farmer himself will go for it.
 If we don't believe in this, then we're not communists.
 Will there always be a farmer-collective to hold on to the tail of her own cow?
 But it's foolish to offer it now.
 You can't do that.
-It is necessary to create conditions, it is necessary to raise collective farms, to raise the commodity of collective farms, productivity of livestock production.
+It is necessary to raise the commodity of collective farms, productivity of livestock production.